jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

   ⌜Configuration through environment variables:⌝

-  In addition to the environment variables defined for each options, you can define the following environment variables to configure valet:
+  In addition to the environment variables defined for each options, you can define environment variables to configure valet.

-  - VALET_CONFIG_USER_DIRECTORY=\"~/valet.d\": set the path to the valet user directory (in which to find user commands).
-  - VALET_CONFIG_NO_COLOR=\"true\": will disable the color output for logs and help.
-  - VALET_CONFIG_COLOR_XXX=\"color\": will set the colors for the logs and the help, XXX can be one of these: DEFAULT, TITLE, OPTION, ARGUMENT, COMMAND, DEBUG, INFO, WARNING, SUCCESS, ERROR, TIMESTAMP, HIGHLIGHT.
-  - VALET_CONFIG_NO_WRAP=\"true\": will disable the text wrapping for logs.
-  - VALET_CONFIG_NO_ICON=\"true\": will disable the icons for logs and help.
-  - VALET_CONFIG_NO_TIMESTAMP=\"true\": will disable the timestamp for logs.
-  - VALET_LOG_COLUMNS=\"120\": set the number of columns at which to wrap the logs to 120 (if wrap is enabled); defaults to the terminal width.
-  - VALET_CONFIG_CI_MODE='true': will simplify the log output for CI/CD environments (or slow systems), will display the logs without colors, without wrapping lines and with the full date.
-  - VALET_CONFIG_REMEMBER_LAST_CHOICES='3': number of last choices to remember when selecting an item from a command menu.
-Set to 0 to disable this feature and always display items in the alphabetical order.
-  - VALET_CONFIG_DO_NOT_USE_LOCAL_BIN='false': if true, valet will use the executable from the PATH even if they exist in the valet bin/ directory.
-  - VALET_CONFIG_WORK_FILES_DIRECTORY='': the directory in which to write work files (small files to capture output of programs).
-If not set, it will default to the temporary directory.
-You can set it to a tmpfs directory (such as /dev/shm) to speed up the execution of valet.

-  These variables can be exported in your .bashrc file.
-  Alternatively, you can define them in your valet user config file, located by default at ~/.config/valet/config.
-This path can be configured using the
+  These variables are conviently defined in the valet user config file, located by default at ~/.config/valet/config (the path to this file can be configured using the
-  VALET_CONFIG_USER_CONFIG_FILE environment variable.
+  VALET_CONFIG_FILE environment variable).

+  You can run ⌜valet self config⌝ to open the configuration file with your default editor (the file will get created if it does not yet exist).

   ⌜Developer notes:⌝